valadaptive/ntsc-rs-website/src/docs/standalone-installation.md

 </details>

 You'll probably also need to give execute permissions to the application.
 This can be found under "Properties > Executable as Program" in the GNOME file manager, and similar places on others.
 You can also use the terminal (`chmod +x ntsc-rs-standalone`).

-<h2 id="installation-macos">macOS (experimental)</h2>

-Prebuilt binaries are currently not available for macOS.
-You'll need to build the application yourself following [these instructions](../building-from-source).